Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Impact on Healthcare and the Economy

-The pandemic placed a considerable strain on Dominica’s healthcare system, as it coincided with ongoing challenges like an aging population and the high prevalence of noncommunicable diseases.
+The pandemic placed a considerable strain on Dominica’s healthcare system, as it coincided with ongoing challenges like an ageing population and the high prevalence of non-communicable diseases.
 The island recorded 67 COVID-19-related deaths as of mid-2022, most of which occurred during the pandemic’s peak periods.
 As a small island nation, Dominica’s economic stability was also deeply affected, particularly with tourism—the backbone of the local economy—coming to a near halt during global travel restrictions.
-The IMF and other international organizations stepped in to provide economic assistance, helping Dominica mitigate the negative impact on public finances and social services.
+The IMF and other international organizations provided economic assistance, helping Dominica mitigate the negative impact on public finances and social services.

 Table of COVID-19 Figures in Dominica